Islamabad Capital Territory

+Islamabad Capital Territory has been a part of Punjab Province ever since, though federally administered.
+The latest official political map of Pakistan released in 2020, as well as many older official maps, shows it as part of Punjab Province.

 The area was separated from Rawalpindi District in 1967 to form a separate territory administered by the federal government.
 The territory is represented in the National Assembly by NA-52, NA-53, and NA-54 constituencies and by four seats in the Senate.

 History

 In 1960, land was transferred from the Rawalpindi District of Punjab province to replace the Karachi Federal Capital Territory and establish Pakistan's new capital.
 According to the 1960s master plan, the territory included much of what was Rawalpindi, and composed of the following parts: